oakes/play-clj/TUTORIAL.md

 ## Getting Started

-You can easily get started with play-clj by creating a new project with [Nightcode](https://sekao.net/nightcode/) and choosing the Clojure game option.
-You may also create a project on the command line with [Leiningen](https://github.com/technomancy/leiningen):
+You can easily get started with play-clj by creating a new project with [Leiningen](https://github.com/technomancy/leiningen):

     lein new play-clj hello-world

-Either way, you'll get separate projects for desktop and Android, both pointing to the same directories for source code and resources.
-You can build the projects using Nightcode or Leiningen.

 ## Project Structure